kulkarni-1983/api-service-provider/README.md

 # 1. Build, lint and unit testing the code.
 Test generates the code coverage report
 make build

+# 2. Run integration tests
+make test

-# 2. Build docker image
+# 3. Build docker image
 make build_image

-# 3. Tag image: Tags with the artifact url and path.
+# 4. Tag image: Tags with the artifact url and path.
 If artifact url is not provided, then it's defaulted to ECR
 make tag_image

-# 4. Push image: Pushes the image to specified artifact
+# 5. Push image: Pushes the image to specified artifact
 make push_image

-# 5. Deployment: Infrastructure deployed using terraform.
+# 6. Deployment: Infrastructure deployed using terraform.
 Two steps of terraform: plan and deploy
 make infra_plan
 make infra_deploy

-# 6. Destroy of infrastructure deployment
+# 7. Destroy of infrastructure deployment
 make destroy

-# 7. If ECR as repository, then commands to login and create the artifact
+# 8. If ECR as repository, then commands to login and create the artifact
 make ecr_login
 make ecr_create_repository
 ```